CyberScions/Loot/README.md

 Platform:
 ---------
-- Linux cli
+- Linux

 Usage:
 -------------------------

-    Usage: ./loot.py -f [FILE] [EXTRACT-OPTION]
+    Usage: ./loot.py -f [FILE] [OPTION]

-    ./loot.py -a [FILE] | Grab all extract types if any in file.
+    Options:

-    ./loot.py -f [FILE] --btc | Grab bitcoin addresses if in file.
+    --btc   | Grab bitcoin addresses if any are in file.

-    ./loot.py -f [FILE] --hash | Grab hash values if any are in file.

-    ./loot.py -f [FILE] --mac | Grab MAC addresses if any are in file.
+    --blid  | Grab Blockchain Identifiers if any are in file.

-    ./loot.py -f [FILE] --phn | Grab Phone numbers if any are in file.
+    --fat   | Grab Facebook Access Tokens if any are in file.

-    ./loot.py -f [FILE] --email | Grab Email addresses if any are in file.
+    --mac   | Grab MAC addresses if any are in file.

-    ./loot.py -f [FILE] --iat | Grab instagram access tokens if any are in file.
+    --iat   | Grab instagram access tokens if any are in file.

-    ./loot.py -f [FILE] --ssn | Grab social security numbers if any are in file.
+    --fat   | Grab facebook access tokens if any are in file --ssn   | Grab social security numbers if any are in file.

-    ./loot.py -f [FILE] --ccn | Grab credit card numbers if any are in file.
+    --ccn   | Grab credit card numbers if any are in file.

-    ./loot.py -f [FILE] --ipv6 | Grab IPv6 addresses if any are in file.
+    --ipv6  | Grab IPv6 addresses if any are in file.

-    ./loot.py -f [FILE] --ipv4 | Grab IPv4 addresses if any are in file.
+    --ipv4  | Grab IPv4 addresses if any are in file.
+    --email | Grab Email addresses if any are in file.
+    --hash  | Grab hash values if any are in file.
+    --phn   | Grab phone numbers if any are in file.

     What can it extract ?: